MuneebZ/Challenge_ReportMetric/README.md

 ## Getting Started

-Use the example steps listed below to set up a local copy.
+Use the steps listed below to set up a local copy.

 ### Installation